superciccio/favourite_movies/readme.md

-this sample contains basic auth, via username & password. the 2 users that exists are `user1` and `user2` (password same as username) junit to cover auth, is included.
+this sample contains basic auth, via username & password. the 2 users that exists are `user1` and `user2` (password same as username) junit to cover auth, is included, basic auth `/api/movies` to access data.

 spring-boot:build-image builds (a docker image)